ls1-sys-prog-course-archive-SoSe22/task8-container/README.md

 are exposed to the build process.
 The source code and build directory are mounted `/build`.

-Since the build directory of a failing nix build is owned by the build user that performed the build, it is needed to copy thoses files to a new directory so that they become writeable and owned by the current running user.
+Since the build directory of a failing Nix build is owned by the build user that performed the build, it is necessary to copy those files to a new directory so that they become writeable and owned by the current running user.

 One way to do so is to create a temporary directory (i.e. `mkdtemp`) and prepare the new root in there.
-For rust user there is also a `tmp.rs` module that can be used.
-To simplify the process, one can copy the source, one can use the `cp` command with `-a` to make sure all file types/attributes are transferred correctly.
+There is  also a `tmp.rs` module  available for Rust Users.
+To simplify the process, one can copy the source using the `cp` command with `-a` to make sure all file types/attributes are transferred correctly.
 Spawning a process however might need to be done before creating any namespaces as it might make it impossible to launch the final command.